oracle/terraform-provider-oci/website/docs/d/core_volume_backup_policy_assignments.html.markdown

 The following attributes are exported:

-* `asset_id` - The OCID of the asset (e.g. a volume) to which the policy has been assigned.
+* `asset_id` - The OCID of the volume the policy has been assigned to.
 * `id` - The OCID of the volume backup policy assignment.
-* `policy_id` - The OCID of the volume backup policy that has been assigned to an asset.
+* `policy_id` - The OCID of the volume backup policy that has been assigned to the volume.
-* `time_created` - The date and time the volume backup policy assignment was created.
-Format defined by RFC3339.
+* `time_created` - The date and time the volume backup policy was assigned to the volume.
+The format is defined by RFC3339.